philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 export default config
 ```

-Let's go through the following configuartions to see what they does:
+Let's go through the following configurations to see what they do:

-* __input__: The entrypoint of `Rollup`.
+* __input__: The entry point of `Rollup`.
 This property should contain the path of the file that exports all the function you want to expose to the user.
 * __output__: This object holds information on how `Rollup` should handle the output file.
 * __output.format__: This specifies the bundling format to use (`amd`, `iife`, `umd`, `cjs`, `es` or `system`).
 * __output.name__: The name by which other scripts can access our module.